MicrosoftDocs/nav-content/README.md

 2. Get hold of your favorite MarkDown editor, and start making changes.

     The help content is stored in the articles folder of the repo.
 Articles use a syntax for formatting text called GitHub Flavored Markdown.
 To learn more about working with markdown, see [Getting started with writing and formatting on GitHub](https://help.github.com/articles/getting-started-with-writing-and-formatting-on-github/).

+    You can get additional tips and tricks for how to contribute in the [Docs Contributor Guide](https://docs.microsoft.com/contribute/) and in the contributor guide for Microsoft Dynamics 365 Business Central at [https://docs.microsoft.com/dynamics365/business-central/dev-itpro/help/contributor-guide](https://docs.microsoft.com/dynamics365/business-central/dev-itpro/help/contributor-guide#get-started-with-github).

 3. Build the HTML files for the Dynamics NAV Help Server.